tbold5/Junk-Dunker/README.md

 # Final Notes 🙏
 bbb
 Feel free to fork and add new pull request to this repo.
-If you have any questions/suggestions, or simply you need some help building
+If you have any questions/suggestions, email us at super6@company.com